yamin8000/InstaCLI/README.md

    `gradle run`
 4. Enjoy!

-Alternatively, you can download the jar file from releases section or build it yourself using `shadowJar` task.
+Alternatively, you can download the jar file from the releases section or build it yourself using `shadowJar` task.

 ## Download